zeromq/goczmq/GODOC.md

 ```go
 func NewReadChunker(s *Sock, cs int64) *ReadChunker
 ```
-NewReadChunker takes a socket and a chunkSize and returns a new chunker instance
+NewReadChunker takes a socket and a chunkSize and returns a new ReadChunker instance

 #### func (*ReadChunker) Destroy